ayyoung994/Benchmarking-AlphaFold_JCIM/MMGBSA/03_AlphaFold_PAF/README.md

 ## Replica organization

-MM/GBSA calculations were performed for three independent replicas of the `03_AlphaFold_PAF` system:
+MM/GBSA calculations were performed for three independent replicas of the `03_AlphaFold_PAF system`:

 - `rep1`
 - `rep2`